barnabyfryer/barnabees_simulators/README.md

 **Notes**

-Mathias Lebihain is credited with the writing of the first version of the Python simulator.
+Mathias Lebihain is credited with the writing of the first version of the simulator, which was done in Python.

 This model is used in the publication Fryer et al., 2023 JGR: Solid Earth.